kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 the admin has to ensure it in order to be sure the desired socket is selected, otherwise the first socket with a matching name is used.

-As of 5.6, there is now a **virtual** identifier which can be added to the end of each listen directive.
-This can be used in combination with any other identifier, but must be added at the end of the line.
+As of 5.6, there is now a `virtual` keyword which can be added to the end of each listen directive.
+This can be used in combination with any other keyword, but must be added at the end of the line.

 ``` c
     listen=udp:10.1.1.1:5060 virtual